The Ultimate Guide to Credit Scores in Canada

 Consult a credit counsellor before engaging in bankruptcy proceedings—such a move can damage your credit for seven years and very few creditors will lend to you during that time.
 However, if you do take this drastic step, know that you can rebuild your credit with a secured card.
 This is a credit card requiring an upfront deposit that makes up your credit balance, but still gets reported to credit bureaus to help you re-establish your credit and eventually go back to an unsecured card.

 Have a credit-related question that we didn’t answer in this guide?
-Shoot us an email and we’ll do our best to answer any inquiry you might have about credit scores, reports, ratings, and more.
+Leave us a comment below or shoot us an email and we’ll do our best to answer any inquiry you might have about credit scores, reports, ratings, and more.